csiro-auscalval/PyGamma/insar/docs/dev/ProjectOverview.md

 ## GAMMA python interface ##

-Most of the processing done by `gamma_insar` is done by thirdparty software called GAMMA, which is primarily a suite of command line tools intended to be used directly by humans in a console.
+Most of the processing done by `PyGamma` is done by thirdparty software called GAMMA, which is primarily a suite of command line tools intended to be used directly by humans in a console.

 We use these programs programmatically through a simple command line wrapper called `GammaInterface` in `insar/py_gamma_ga.py` which identifies the GAMMA executables available at runtime which:
 * exposes them as attribute functions which automatically forward the function's parameters as command line arguments